gregoryerrl/self-mastery/markdown/The HTML-CSS-JavaScript Self-Mastery Workbook.md

 After this workbook, you can:

-- ✅ Build complete, interactive websites from scratch
+- ✅ Understand HTML, CSS, and JavaScript
 - ✅ Debug HTML, CSS, and JavaScript issues
-- ✅ Understand how the web works
-- ✅ Read and understand others' code
-- ✅ Learn frameworks (React, Vue, etc.)
-- ✅ Build real projects for real users

 ### What's Next?